 This material and the information contained herein is provided for informational purposes only, does not constitute and is not intended to constitute an offer of securities, and accordingly should not be construed as such.
 Any funds or other products or services referenced in this material may not be licensed in all jurisdictions and unless otherwise indicated, no regulator or government authority has reviewed this document or the merits of the products and services referenced herein.
 This material and the information contained herein has been made available in accordance with the restrictions and/or limitations implemented by any applicable laws and regulations.
 This material is directed at and intended for institutional investors (as such term is defined in any applicable jurisdiction).
-This material is provided on a confidential basis for informational purposes only and may not be reproduced in any form.
-Before acting on any information in this material, prospective investors should inform themselves of and observe all applicable laws, rules and regulations of any relevant jurisdictions and obtain independent advice if required.
+This material is provided on a confidential basis for informational purposes only and regulations of any relevant jurisdictions and obtain independent advice if required.
 This material is for the use of the named addressee only and should not be given, forwarded or shown to any other person (other than employees, agents or consultants in connection with the addressee's consideration thereof).